AbbyCorceiro/ZapazAPI/README.md

 <p>Also is intended to be a very basic example for a storage service interface for a "Sneakers Shop" like Adidas or Nike, or even a multibrand sneakers shop.</p>
 <p>The API is using swagger for testing, and Entity Framework for the migrations to the database.</p>
 <p>It has the Repository design pattern implemented with a service.</p>
-<p>Is intended to implement authentication and authorization for securing the API</p>
+<p>Has authentication and authorization implemented for securing the API</p>

 # Documentation
 <ul>